Predators vs. Penguins Prediction & Picks - November 28

 Predators vs. Penguins Predictions for Tuesday

-Our computer projection model for this encounter calls for a final tally of Predators 4, Penguins 3.
+Our computer model for this matchup calls for a final tally of Predators 4, Penguins 3.

 - Total Pick: Under 6.5 (computer predicts 6.2 goals on average)